 So, whatever your endeavour might be, you're bound to have a lot of competition.
 This means you need to put plenty of work into standing out from the crowd.

 Specialising with fitness CPDs will help you add an edge over your competition.
-Additonally, the Premier Global NASM Business Development Specialisation helps you gain a better understanding of the fitness club environment and profession.
+Additonally, the Premier Global NASM Business Accelerator helps you gain a better understanding of the fitness club environment and profession.
 Both of which are great points of emphasis for advertising your Unique Selling Points (USPs).

 In the early days of setting up your business, you should have worked out what your unique selling points are.
 These are what set you apart from similar companies.
 For example, do you offer an impressive loyalty scheme, or provide your clients with high-quality online resources they can access anytime, anywhere?